_ [Contents]

 This is a good-news bad-news story:

 The comments merely describe the mechanics of the code.
-Such comments are usually unhelpful, as discussed in item 1 In this case the code is so weak that commenting on the mechanics actually adds information.
+As such, they are in the least-helpful category, as discussed in item 2 | In this case the code is so weak that commenting on the mechanics actually adds information. |

 This code, as it stands, would irritate the reviewer during a code review.
 Code is easier to review if each passage, by itself, can be seen to be manifestly correct.
 In this case, the reviewer would have to do a lot of work to make sure that the magic numbers were being used correctly.
+This is the sort of work no reviewer (indeed no human) should need to do; the computer should do it.
+The code should be written in such a way that the compiler can guarantee at compile-time that such numbers are being used consistently.

 By the same token, this code would tricky to modify.
 A programmer who disturbed the order in which the children were added to the lightSwitch object would cause bugs in places far from the site of the disturbance.